- Armament and disarmament

 The Planetary Security Initiative has three major objectives:

-A core activity in the Planetary Security Initiative is an annual conference in the Hague.
-The first conference was held on 2–3 November 2015 and the second conference on 5–6 December 2016, and the third conference on 13-14 December 2017.
-Just before the conference in 2016, the report ‘Towards a global resilience agenda: Action on climate fragility risks’ was published, which presents an overview of policymaking in 2015 and 2016 that contributes to a global agenda for resilience.
-In December 2017, a new updated report was published: ‘Action on Climate and Security Risks’.
+A core activity in the Planetary Security Initiative is the annual Planetary Security Conference held in The Hague.
+The first Planetary Security Conference was held on 2–3 November 2015, the second on 5–6 December 2016, and the third on 13–14 December 2017.
+Prior to the 2016 conference, the report ‘Towards a global resilience agenda: Action on climate fragility risks’ was published.
+The report presents an overview of policymaking in 2015 and 2016 that contributes to a global agenda for resilience.
+In December 2017, an updated report was published ‘Action on Climate and Security Risks’.

 The Planetary Security Initiative was launched by the Dutch Ministry of Foreign Affairs in 2015.
-Since spring 2016 it has been operated by a consortium comprising Clingendael Institute, adelphi, the Center for Climate and Security (CCS), the Hague Centre for Strategic Studies (HCSS), the Institute for Environmental Security (IES) and SIPRI.
+Since spring 2016 the initiative has been managed by a consortium comprising of adelphi, the Center for Climate and Security, the Clingendael Institute, The Hague Centre for Strategic Studies, the Institute for Environmental Security and the Stockholm International Peace Research Institute.